ansible-tmm/aiops-hub/README-AIOps.md

 - <img src="https://cdn.jsdelivr.net/gh/twitter/twemoji@14.0.2/assets/72x72/1f3a5.png" width="20" style="vertical-align:text-bottom;"> **Want to try this hands-on?** The [Hands-On AIOps Workshop](https://rhpds.github.io/ai-driven-automation-showroom/modules/index.html) walks through the full self-healing pipeline with a live lab — Part 1 covers Apache remediation, Part 2 extends to network automation with Splunk and Cisco routers.
 - <img src="https://cdn.jsdelivr.net/gh/twitter/twemoji@14.0.2/assets/72x72/1f4e1.png" width="20" style="vertical-align:text-bottom;"> **New to Event-Driven Ansible?** See [Get started with EDA (Ansible Rulebook)](https://access.redhat.com/articles/7136720) for the fundamentals of rulebooks, event sources, and actions.
 - <img src="https://cdn.jsdelivr.net/gh/twitter/twemoji@14.0.2/assets/72x72/1f4cb.png" width="20" style="vertical-align:text-bottom;"> **Looking for ticket enrichment?** See [ServiceNow ITSM Ticket Enrichment Automation](https://access.redhat.com/articles/7127603) — a great starting point for the **Crawl** stage of AIOps.

 ---

+## Summary

+With this workflow in place, your team moves from manually triaging every alert to AI-diagnosed, dynamically remediated incidents.
+Instead of writing hundreds of rules to match hundreds of failure modes, a single AIOps pipeline uses AI inference to diagnose issues and Ansible Lightspeed to generate remediation playbooks on-the-fly.
+The result is faster mean time to resolution (MTTR), less operational toil, and an automation strategy that scales with your environment rather than against it.

+---